 Family Winter Playcation – Cape Breton

-Enjoy a two-night package at Inverary Resort in Baddeck with snowshoeing, outdoor skating, Cape Breton music session, and gourmet brunches.
+Plan a family winter staycation at Inverary Resort in Baddeck with snowshoeing, outdoor skating, a Cape Breton music session, and gourmet brunches.

 Inverary Resort, 368 Shore Road, Baddeck